Certificate Games and Consequences for the Classical Adversary Bound: Relations and separations between measures

-\partialf{This whole section about polynomial relations between the measures is only about total functions.} Understanding the relationships between the various models of certificate game complexity would help us understand the power of shared randomness over private randomness and the power of quantum shared entanglement over shared randomness in the context of certificate games.
-The following results follows as corollaries to our other results presented in the previous sections and from other previously known results in this area.
-We start with relating $\CGpub$ and $\CGns$.
+Understanding the relationships between the various models of certificate game complexity would help us understand the power of shared randomness over private randomness and the power of quantum shared entanglement over shared randomness in the context of certificate games.